 Would you mind giving us a brief outline of your current role:

-I am a Data Scientist.
-I work with a team of Data Scientists at the Food Standards Agency to build tools that maintain, forecast and predict threats to the UK’s food security.
+I am a Data Scientist building tools that maintain, forecast and predict threats to the UK’s food security.

 Right: Dr Jeraime Griffith

 What was it that led you to study chemistry/science and ultimately develop a career in this field?
 Was this your first choice?

 At about age 10, in primary school, I had a teacher who explained to us how the human digestive system and saliva break down starch into sugars.
 To demonstrate this, he got some bread from the school kitchen and asked us to chew it until we started noticing a slight sweet taste.
 I decided then to be a scientist.
 This wasn’t my first choice however.
 Prior to that moment, I wanted to be a pilot.

 Was there any one person or group of people who you felt had a specific impact on your decision to pursue the career you are in?